salahnomad/salahnomad.github.io/content/money-freedom/jbala-resilience-quartet/index.md

 I learned resilience watching Jbala farmers welcome **Anezzar**—the sudden mountain rain that could flood fields or bless crops.
 They didn't resist its unpredictability; they channeled it through meticulously built [**terraces**]({{< relref "/place-belonging/jbala-trail-guide/" >}}) and irrigation ditches. #AnezzarWisdom

 *Nomad Translation:*
 Like Anezzar, market shifts are inevitable.
 Build "terraces"—diversified income streams, a solid emergency fund—to channel the energy of uncertainty into nourishment rather than disaster.
-This practical application is a core tenet of the [**Olive Grove Economy**]({{< relref "/money-freedom/olive-grove-economy/" >}}).
+This practical application is a core tenet of the [**{{< glossary-link "olive-grove-economy" >}}**]({{< relref "/money-freedom/olive-grove-economy/" >}}).

 {{< figure src="images/anezzar-rain-terraces-tattofte.jpg" alt="Rain falling on ancient, carefully constructed agricultural terraces in the Jbala mountains near Tattofte, Morocco." caption="Terraces sculpted by generations: where Anezzar's chaos becomes nourishment." >}}